 - Advised numerous clients and assisted in setting up the legal infrastructure for distribution of digital media on-line including songs, ringtones, wallpapers and video.

 Memberships / Directorships

-- Director, Mediacorp Pte Ltd (Singapore’s National Broadcaster and content producer)
+- Director, MediaCorp Pte Ltd (Singapore’s National Broadcaster and National digital media platform)

 - Director, Rajah & Tann Technologies Pte Ltd